 Six 'Local Allocations' (Green Belt sites identified for housing development and other associated uses) were identified in the Council's strategic plan, called the Core Strategy.
 The Core Strategy was adopted in September 2013.
-Further detail on these sites is provided in the Pre-Submission version of the Site Allocations document, upon which the Council is now consulting.
+Further detail on these sites is provided in the Submission version of the Site Allocations document, which the Council will be submitting for independent examination in 2016 with a view to adoption thereafter.

 The landowners, in partnership with the Council, have prepared draft master plans for each Local Allocation.
 These master plans add further detail to the site requirements set out in the Site Allocations document; providing further information on the design and layout of the sites.
-The Council is taking the opportunity to seek feedback on these master plans at the same time as the Site Allocations consultation.
+The Council sought feedback on these master plans at the same time as consulting on the Pre-Submission Site Allocations document in late 2014.